GaProgMan/OwaspHeaders.Core/documentation.md

 Please see the following sections for how to configure the OwaspHeaders.Core middlware.

-### Configuration in Version 3.x
+### Configuration since Version 3.x

-Version 3.x of OwaspHaders.Core no longer uses the `secureHeaderSettings.json` file as this is a runtime dependency.
+Version 3.x and higher of OwaspHaders.Core no longer uses the `secureHeaderSettings.json` file as this is a runtime dependency.
 It now uses the builder pattern to set up the header information, which is a compile time dependency.

 In your `Startup` class, add a using statement for the OwaspHeaders.Core middleware